-I shifted my focus to making the Christmas season one that my family would remember and cherish forever.
-One that focused on having fun and enjoying each other instead of all the stress swirling around me.
+Instead of focusing on what we can’t do this holiday, it’s time to shift our focus to making the Christmas season one that our families will remember and cherish forever.
+One that focuses on having fun and enjoying each other instead of all the stress swirling around us.

-This isn’t a Christmas bucket list per se, it’s more of an inspiration list to help you build your own family Christmas traditions.
-So, don’t get overwhelmed.
-Just choose a few and try them out and see what sticks!
+This isn’t a Christmas bucket list per se, it’s more of an inspiration list to help you build your own family Christmas traditions in 2020 and beyond.
+All of these ideas are suitable for quarantining and social distancing.
+Don’t get overwhelmed – just choose a few and try them out and see what sticks!
 And most of all have a fun and Merry Christmas!

 16 Family Christmas Traditions

 This Christmas tradition is really fun because the ornaments can be as simple and easy as they need to be when your kids are still very young.
 And as they get older, they can still continue creating more sophisticated ornaments.

 Each year you can decorate your tree with these ornaments.
 We’ve always decorated our tree with a mixture of storebought ornaments and kid-made ornaments.
 And our tree always looks amazing!

 I actually adore this post of ornament ideas because there is such a mix of really beautiful ornaments that are perfect for both little hands and ones your older kids would love!

 If you’d rather not run around gathering a bunch of supplies, here are some DIY ornament kits that make the process much easier!
 Make your own ornament variety kit, Melissa and Doug ornament kit, and a create your own suncatcher ornaments kit.